 Leopard Gecko Health Problems & Illnesses

 - Impaction.
 The number one problem I have seen over the years is impaction.
 The results of impaction can often be fatal if left untreated.
 This happens when leopard geckos eat their substrate.
-There stomach has a hard time digesting the sand, and I really believe calcium sand should be avoided.
-Also, your leopard gecko can get impacted by eating food that is to big.
+Gecko stomachs have a hard time digesting sand, and I really believe calcium sand should be avoided.
+Also, your leopard gecko can get impacted by eating food that is too big.

 - Egg Binding.
 This is also called dystocia.
 This happens when leopard geckos have problems laying eggs.
 Their eggs are not leaving their body when it’s time to lay eggs.
 A lot of times this happens because they are not getting enough calcium in their diet.
 You may notice your leopard gecko straining to lay eggs, is acting depressed, is not eating very much, or is very restless.
 This can be fatal!

 - Metabolic Bone Disease (MBD).
 You will notice that your leopard gecko is having problems walking.
 Their limbs will appear rubbery.
 It might appear that their limbs are completely broken.
 This is really one of the hardest diseases to witness as a gecko owner.
 This happens because leopard geckos are not getting enough calcium in their diet.
 Make sure you are dusting their food with calcium to prevent this.
-There is no cure reversing MBD once they have it – all that can be done is stopping it progressing any further.
+There is no cure or reversing MBD once they have it – all that can be done is stopping it progressing any further.
 So the best action is prevention by getting their diet right.

 - Parasites.
 A parasite is a organism that is living inside of your leopard geckos body.
-They can have parasites for months before you really start to notice you gecko looking sick.
-They are pretty common for illnesses for leopard geckos.
+They can have parasites for months before you really start to notice your gecko looking sick.
+This is a pretty common gecko health problem.
 These parasites are breeding, feeding, and growing inside of your gecko.
 I know it sounds disgusting.
 You can tell if you gecko has a parasite by taking a feces sample to the vet.
 They are treated by medicine that you need to feed to your gecko orally.

 - Burns.
-Your leopard gecko can get burnt on a heated rocked, pad, or even light.
+Your leopard gecko can get burnt on a heated rocked, pad or even light.
 This can be a serious problem and can even be fatal.
 You can take your leopard gecko to a vet and they can put some topical ointment on them or give them some antibiotics.
 But again, prevention is the best cure here by careful habitat setup.

-Hopefully, you never have to deal with any of the problems with your leopard gecko.
-But, illnesses and health problems are a real problems that a lot of gecko owners are dealing with everyday.
-It’s best to take them to a vet if you notice anything that is unexpected or different to what you are used to.
+Hopefully you never have to deal with any of these problems with your leopard gecko.
+But illnesses and health problems are a real problems that a lot of gecko owners are dealing with everyday.
+It’s always best to take them to a vet if you notice any symptoms or anything that is unexpected or different to what you are used to.
 You might not notice the warning signs for quite some time because reptiles do a really good job at masking their illnesses, so don’t delay when do notice symptoms appear.